Hygienist’s Tips: Pineapple Juice’s Role in Post-op Recovery

 The vegan-friendly list applies to everyone, regardless of your dietary restrictions.
 There are many options!

-It is important to note that the correlation and what is being seen on social media can just a coincidence.
+It is important to note that the correlation and what is being seen on social media can be just a coincidence.
 Many people have wisdom teeth surgery and do not have much swelling afterward, and their healing process is quick.

 This depends on the procedure’s severity and difficulty, the patient’s age, underlying health conditions, and aftercare.